wufoo/docs/source/index.md

 A complete request will look like this: `https://fishbowl.wufoo.com/api/v3/forms/s1afea8b1vk0jf7.json`

-## Restrictions

-We currently restrict API usage to 5000 requests per key, per day.
-This means that each sub-user on an account can make 5000 requests.

 ## API Key

 To use any of the API functions, you'll need to use your Wufoo API Key.
 If you haven't already, you can follow these steps to locate your key: